Stuyk/ramblings/information-is-a-currency.md

 - Where you are located
 - What website brought you here
-- How long you stated
+- How long you stayed
 - [What you clicked, scrolled past, or hovered over](https://www.hotjar.com/)
 - If you're logged into services like Google, Facebook, etc.